Medical expert says George Floyd died from ‘low level of oxygen’

 Jurors hear testimony over cause of death in trial of former police officer charged with murderFull Article

-George Floyd died of a lack of oxygen from being pinned face down on the pavement with his hands cuffed behind him, a medical..
+Dr. Martin Tobin said George Floyd died from a low level of oxygen, what some people may call asphyxia.
+When asked by prosecutors..

-Dr. Martin Tobin, a physician in pulmonary and critical care medicine, said George Floyd died from a low level of oxygen and that..
+Dr. Martin Tobin described what he says was the fatal combination of pressure on George Floyd’s neck and back from officers and..